 - Completion of the Major.
 All major programs of study are sanctioned by the Point Loma faculty and listed in detail in this Catalog.
 Of the units completed in a major, at least 24 must be taken at the upper-division level (numbered 300 and above).
 In addition, a minimum of one-half of the upper-division units in the major must be completed in residence.
 A 2.000 cumulative grade-point average is required for all academic majors.
 An academic minor, though available in various academic areas, is not a requirement for graduation.

 - Residency.
 Candidates for the baccalaureate degree must be in residence during the final 24 units applied toward the degree.
 A minimum of one-half of the upper-division units in the major also must be taken in residence.
 Exceptions are granted only by petition to the Vice Provost for Academic Administration.

 Completion of All Requirements

-Commencement convocation is once a year at the close of the spring semester.
+Commencement convocation is two times a year, at the close of the fall and spring semesters.
 All work taken toward a degree must be completed in full before a student can participate in commencement ceremonies.
 Likewise, the awarding of a diploma is dependent on clearance by a variety of university offices and services, such as Residential Life, Student Accounts, and Ryan Library.
 Degrees are posted in the semester of final registration and/or completion of final requirements.

 All students eligible for graduation are charged a fee.
 This fee is applied to the student’s account and is non-refundable.The fee is charged regardless of whether the student participates in the commencement ceremonies or is not currently studying in residence.
 Students who find it necessary to file an Application for Summer Graduation pay an additional special fee.
 This fee is refundable only if all requirements are met satisfactorily by the conclusion of the summer (with all official documentation filed no later than October 1), according to the application agreement as approved by the Vice Provost for Academic Administration.